 Fiber helps prevent heart attacks

 In a June 2014 study a group of people who had one heart attack were now put on a high fiber diet and followed for 9 years and compared to a low fiber group.
-Fiber supplementation was associated with a 25% lower mortality rate in the high fiber group when compared to the low fiber control.
+A group with high fiber supplementation had a 25% lower mortality rate when compared to the low fiber control.
 Another study from Japan found similar benefits of fiber.

 Trace mineral selenium

 Several studies have shown that a small amount of selenium helps prevent heart attacks or improves the survival rate following a heart attack.
 At the same time one has to be cautious not to over treat with selenium to avoid elevated fasting blood sugar and metabolic syndrome.
 Taking selenium blood levels and supplementing with low dose selenium are of key importance.

 A Copenhagen study showed that vitamin C can reduce strokes and heart attacks: https://nethealthbook.com/news/vitamin-c-against-heart-attacks/

 Summary regarding heart attacks

 The physician needs to treat heart attacks right away in a hospital setting to minimize the damage to the heart muscle and treat any life threatening arrhythmias.
 Ideally the hospital staff gives D-ribose intravenously in the early treatment (Ref.
 14) to minimize the infarct size.
 However, much more important than acute treatment is the progress that has been achieved by taking supplements such as niacinamide, D-ribose, CoQ-10 or Neo40 daily in combination with a Mediterranean diet and a regular exercise program so that the body mass index is well below 25.0.